 Addy Robinson McCulloch is a graduate of Duke University and a freelance writer and editor.
 Her own writing has been nominated for the Pushcart Prize as well as Best of the Net.
 Her work appears in publications such as Rise Up Review; The Ghazal Page; Quarterday Review; Minerva Rising; Red Sky an anthology of writing about the body from Sable Press; What Matters, an anthology of poetry from Jacar Press; and Get Out of My Crotch: 21 Writers Respond to America’s War on Women’s Rights and Reproductive Health.

 Jeri Theriault’s collection, Radost, my red, was published by Moon Pie Press in 2016.
 Her chapbook, In the Museum of Surrender, won the 2013 Encircle Publications Chapbook Contest.
 Her poems have appeared in Paterson Literary Review, Beloit Poetry Journal, Rattle, The Atlanta Review and the American Journal of Poetry and anthologies such as French Connections: An Anthology of Poetry by Franco-Americans, The Return of Kral Majales, Prague's International Literary Renaissance 1990-2010, and Three-Nations Anthology.
 Her reviews have appeared in Connotation Press: an Online Artifact and The Collagist.
 A Fulbright recipient and three-time Pushcart Prize nominee, Jeri holds an MFA from Vermont College of Fine Arts.
 Her teaching career included six years as the English department chair at the International School of Prague.
 She lives in South Portland, Maine.
+Mela Blust is a poet and artist residing in a quiet valley in rural Pennsylvania.
+She has been writing poetry since she was a child.
+Her work has appeared in Rust+Moth, Anti-Heroin Chic, Califragile, Tilde Journal, Setu Magazine, Isacoustic, and more, and is forthcoming in The Nassau Review, The Sierra Nevada Review, and The Bitter Oleander, among others.
+Her first poetry collection, Girl-shaped Thing, is forthcoming with Anti-Heroin Chic in fall 2019, and her second collection, Skeleton Parade, is forthcoming with Apep Publications in early 2020.
 Rise Up Review is a labor of love; however, we do have a few expenses such as the cost for Web hosting and our use of Submittable, which enables us to keep better track of submissions and to make the process of reading them more efficient.
 As this is the case, please consider supporting this journal so that we may continue this project into the foreseeable future.